-- The online Laboratory Hazard Assessment Tool ("LHAT") https://ehs.ucop.edu/lhat/ for supervisor use, which identifies the PPE needs for their lab workers.
-The LHAT can only be accessed via an individual's UCSB NetID and password. - For lab workers, the LHAT provides a summary of the lab's PPE needs and provides/documents training on basic lab coat and eyewear use and maintenance - Free laboratory coats (3 types for different hazards), safety eyewear and communal face shields and lab aprons see below.
-Use & Limitations of UC-provided PPE. - Free lab coat laundering services see below
+- The online Laboratory Hazard Assessment Tool ("LHAT") https://ehs.ucop.edu/lhat/ is for supervisor's to do PPE assessments for their workers.
+The LHAT can only be accessed via an individual's UCSB NetID and password.
+Per UC policy, the LHAT assessment must be recertified/revised online at least every 3 years, or more often if changes occur.
+Contact EH&S for assistance. - 2.
+For lab workers, the LHAT provides a summary of the lab's PPE needs and provides/documents training on basic lab coat and eyewear use and maintenance - 3.
+Free laboratory coats (3 types for different hazards), safety eyewear and communal face shields and lab aprons see below.
+Use & Limitations of UC-provided PPE. - 4.
+Free lab coat laundering services see below

-Obtaining Free PPE: After the lab supervisor completes the LHAT process, their workers login to the LHAT to review the assessment results, watch a short training video, take a quiz and print out a "PPE voucher".
+Obtaining Free PPE: After the lab supervisor completes the LHAT process, their workers login to the LHAT to review the assessment results, watch a short training video, take a short quiz and print out a "PPE voucher".
 With the voucher they may pick-up two free lab coats and eyewear at the Graduate Storeroom in the Dept. of Chemistry & Biochemistry (Bldg.
 557, room 1432).
 Short-time lab workers may receive a "loaner" coat they return.
-Free lab gloves are not provided, but common types of gloves are available for purchase in storerooms - see "Glove Selection" later in this chapter.